consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 - *User* is the individual who is exercising their rights.
 This User may or may not have a direct business relationship or login credentials with the Covered Business.
 - *User Agent* (**UA**) is the application, software, or browser which is used by the User to mediate their interaction with the *Data Rights Protocol*.
-- *Authorized Agent* (**AA**) is a natural person or business entity that a User has authorized to act on their behalf to exercise the rights encoded in this protocol and to accept status callbcks by implementing the ["Data Rights Status Callback" endpoint](#2041-post-status_callback-response).
+- *Authorized Agent* (**AA**) is an entity (most likely a business or nonprofit organization) that a User has authorized to act on their behalf to exercise the rights encoded in this protocol and to accept status callbcks by implementing the ["Data Rights Status Callback" endpoint](#2041-post-status_callback-response).
 - *Covered Business* (**CB**) is the business entity which the *User* is exercising their rights with.
-- *Privacy Infrastucture Provider* (**PIP**) is the technical and business layer which processes incoming Data Rights Requests.
-For many Covered Businesses, this may be a service they contract to fulfill these requests, but it may also be implemented directly by the Covered Business.
-This component is responsible for providing the endpoints specified in sections [2.02](#202-post-exercise-data-rights-exercise-endpoint), [2.03](#203-get-status-data-rights-status-endpoint), [2.05](#205-post-revoke-data-rights-revoke-endpoint), and [Data Rights Discovery endpoint](#201-get-well-knowndata-rightsjson-data-rights-discovery-endpoint)
+- A *Privacy Infrastucture Provider* (**PIP**) is responsible for providing the endpoints specified in sections [2.02](#202-post-exercise-data-rights-exercise-endpoint), [2.03](#203-get-status-data-rights-status-endpoint), [2.05](#205-post-revoke-data-rights-revoke-endpoint), and [Data Rights Discovery endpoint](#201-get-well-knowndata-rightsjson-data-rights-discovery-endpoint).
+These may either be implemented by a third-party service provider with whom a Covered Business contracts to process incoming Data Rights Requests on their behalf, or directly by the Covered Business.

 ## 2.0 HTTP Endpoint Specification

 [note about including schemas by-reference from below.]

-TKTK: DRP 0.5 implementors MUST support application/json request and response bodies.
+TKTK: DRP 0.6 implementors MUST support application/json request and response bodies.

 [expand endpoints with their failure states]